nearform/the-fastify-workshop/deck.md

 - Change `routes/login.js` to add an auth check:

-  - Perform a dummy check on the auth: if `username === password` then the user is authenticated.
+  - Perform a dummy check on the auth: if `username === password` then the user is authenticated

-  - If the auth check fails, respond with a `401 Unauthorized` HTTP error.
+  - If the auth check fails, respond with a `401 Unauthorized` HTTP error

-  > 💡 you can use the `http-errors` package.
+  > 💡 you can use the [`http-errors`](https://github.com/jshttp/http-errors) package

-  - If the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin.
+  - If the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin

-  - Change the schema response to ensure the `200` is correctly formatted.
+  - Change the response schema to ensure the `200` response is correctly formatted

 ---